v3ceban/worst-math-hw/README.md

 Given 128 pemdas results matches the number from the video, I suspect the author only considered the solutions using the standard order of operations, which makes sense.
 The author also hints they followed PEMDAS first at 12:30 in the video, so that likely explains the discrepancy.

+### Update 2

+Watching the video further, the author did confirm they found 128 PEMDAS solutions.
+They also did find 144 linear solutions, which matches my results as well, all distinct from the PEMDAS ones, which again matches my findings.